 Busselton

-The Busselton RCSWA office was established in 2009 with seven penultimate students.
-It is located on Gale Street, close to the hospital, town centre and five minutes from the Busselton Jetty.
+The RCSWA Busselton office was established in 2009 with seven penultimate students, and now has 12 students training each year.
+The office is close to the hospital and town centre, and 10 minutes walk to the Busselton Jetty.

 -